ReactiveX/RxJava/docs/Backpressure-(2.0).md

     }
 ```

-Note hovewer that these operators only reduce the rate of value reception by the downstream and thus they may still lead to `MissingBackpressureException`.
+Note however that these operators only reduce the rate of value reception by the downstream and thus they may still lead to `MissingBackpressureException`.

 ## onBackpressureBuffer()